cloudfoundry/docs-bosh/content/networks.md

 !!! note
     If an instance group uses static IP reservation, all instances must be given static IPs.

-A common problem that you may run into is configuring multiple deployments to use overlapping IP ranges.
-The Director does not consider an IP to be "used" even if the Director used that IP in a different deployment.
-There are two possible solutions for this problem: reconfigure one of the deployments to use a different IP range, or use the same IP range but configure each deployment such that reserved IPs exclude the deployment from each other.

-!!! note
-    While the Director usually selects the next available IP address, this behavior is not guaranteed.

 ---
 ## Dynamic Networks {: #dynamic }